-Morris & Stone (Morestone) first sold miniatures in the Esso Petrol Pump Series with distinctive boxes and a range of 20 models.
+Morris & Stone (Morestone) first sold small scale models in the Esso Petrol Pump Series with distinctive boxes and a range of 20 models.
 In 1959 this Series was discontinued to make way for the Budgie Toys brand.

 In 1960 Budgie Toys re-launched several of the former Esso models (with the same numbers) in a bright new range of yellow blister packs and began the task of expanding the collection.
 The following year they re-introduced boxes using the names 'Mobile' or 'Modern' and later switched to blue blister packs following the takeover of Budgie Toys by Guiterman.
 Two Gift Sets of miniatures were also issued, Nos.8 & 12